ohler55/oj/README.md

  - Changed parse argument error to be a Ruby ArgError instead of a general Exception.

-### Release 2.10.0

- - Using an indent of less than zero will not place newline characters between JSON elements when using the string or stream writer.

- - new options callback method was added to the Simple Callback Parser.
-If defined the prepare_key() method will be called when an JSON object ket is first encountered.
-The return value is then used as the key in the key-value pair.

- - Increased significants digits to 16 from 15.
-On occasion there may be unexpected round off results.
-Tou avoid those use the bigdecimal options.

 [Older release notes](http://www.ohler.com/dev/oj_misc/release_notes.html).

 ## Description